jocelyn-ong/jocelyn-ong.github.io-old/_posts/2017-02-09-blackjack-simulation.md

 I'm sure there are lots of great websites out there teaching you how to play blackjack in LV, but I decided to use the guide on [Las Vegas How-To](http://www.lasvegas-how-to.com/blackjack.php){:target="_blank"} because that's one of the first few that pop up on google.

-So basic game of blackjack:
+So a basic game of blackjack:

 - Aim: Try to get as close to 21 as possible without going over
   - If you go over 21, it's a bust and you automatically lose